 Observing Squad

-Observer Nodes (one for each Shard, including the Metachain) plus an Elrond Proxy instance which will connect to these Observers and provide an HTTP API (by delegating requests to the Observers).
+An Observing Squad is defined as a set of N Observer Nodes (one for each Shard, including the Metachain) plus an MultiversX Proxy instance which will connect to these Observers and provide an HTTP API (by delegating requests to the Observers).

 tip

-By setting up an Observing Squad and querying the blockchain data through the Proxy, the particularities of Elrond's sharded architecture are abstracted away.
+By setting up an Observing Squad and querying the blockchain data through the Proxy, the particularities of MultiversX's sharded architecture are abstracted away.
 This means that the client interacting with the Proxy does not have to be concerned about sharding at all.

 System requirements